-My hon.
-Friend the Minister of State, Home Office (Baroness Williams of Trafford) has today made the following written statement:
+My noble Friend the Minister of State, Home Office (Baroness Williams of Trafford) has today made the following written ministerial statement:

 I am pleased to announce that my right hon.
-Friend the Home Secretary is today publishing the third annual report of the Biometrics Commissioner, together with the Government’s response.
+Friend the Home Secretary is today publishing the sixth annual report of the Biometrics Commissioner, together with the Government’s response.

-The Biometrics Commissioner, Paul Wiles, is appointed under section 20 of the Protection of Freedoms Act 2012.
+The Commissioner, Paul Wiles, is appointed under Section 20 of the Protection of Freedoms Act 2012.
 His responsibilities are:

 to decide applications by the police for extended retention of DNA profiles and fingerprints from persons arrested for serious offences but not charged or convicted;

 to keep under review national security determinations made by chief officers under which DNA profiles and fingerprints may be retained for national security purposes;

 to exercise general oversight of police use of DNA samples, DNA profiles and fingerprints.

 His report is a statutory requirement of section 21 of the Protection of Freedoms Act 2012.

 I am grateful to Mr Wiles for this report, which we have published in full.